 Selected by the Maryland Department of Veterans Affairs to participate

-If you have questions related to participating in the Maryland Veterans Service Animal Program,
+If you have questions related to the Maryland Veterans Service Animal Program,

 please contact Dana Burl, Outreach Director